MicrosoftDocs/fabric-docs/docs/get-started/directlake-create-lakehouse.md

 ms.service: powerbi
 ms.subservice: powerbi-premium
 ms.topic: conceptual
-ms.date: 04/15/2024
+ms.date: 04/18/2024
 LocalizationGroup: Admin
 ---

 # Create a Lakehouse for Direct Lake

-This article describes how to create a Lakehouse, create a delta table in the Lakehouse, and then create a basic semantic model for the Lakehouse in a Microsoft Fabric workspace.
+This article describes how to create a Lakehouse, create a Delta table in the Lakehouse, and then create a basic semantic model for the Lakehouse in a Microsoft Fabric workspace.

 Before getting started creating a Lakehouse for Direct Lake, be sure to read [Direct Lake overview](directlake-overview.md).

 ## Create a Lakehouse

-1. In your Microsoft Fabric workspace, select **New** > **Show all**, and then in **Data engineering**, select the **Lakehouse** tile.
+1. In your Microsoft Fabric workspace, select **New** > **More options**, and then in **Data Engineering**, select the **Lakehouse** tile.

     :::image type="content" source="media/directlake-create-lakehouse/directlake-lakehouse-tile.png" border="false" alt-text="Screenshot showing Lakehouse tile.":::

-2. In the **New Lakehouse** dialog box, enter a name, and then select **Create**.
+2. In the **New lakehouse** dialog box, enter a name, and then select **Create**.
 The name can only contain alphanumeric characters and underscores.

     :::image type="content" source="media/directlake-create-lakehouse/directlake-new-lakehouse.png" border="false" alt-text="Screenshot showing New Lakehouse dialogue.":::